In this post, we will cover the following:

 What type of asbestos survey is required?

 The type of asbestos survey you require such as refurbishment asbestos survey, demolition asbestos survey and asbestos management survey will impact the overall asbestos survey cost.
 For example, pre-demolition and refurbishment surveys often require a more invasive inspection than management surveys, and therefore take more time to conduct.
-Check out a quick overview of each asbestos survey types below and what suits your needs.
+Check out a quick overview of each asbestos survey type below and what suits your needs.